All exception classes in Kotlin inherit the

 Try is an expression

-try is an expression; thus, it can have a return value:
+try is an expression, which means it can have a return value:

 The returned value of a